Whodunnit? (2013 TV series): Production

 ABC picked up Whodunnit? for nine episodes on February 6, 2013.
 As he was also the creator of the successful CSI franchise, creator and executive producer Anthony Zuiker was able to bring the crew and set pieces from the CSI series to assist in the production of the series.

 The first victim, Sheri, was not an actual contestant, rather she was planted in the cast with the knowledge that she would be first one "killed," in order set up the "murder" to be solved in the first episode.

 Each of the contestants was asked prior to the start of taping if he or she would like to play the killer; the guest ultimately chosen received a guaranteed stipend.
 The killer's identity was a well-kept secret during taping, to the extent that even executive producer Zuiker didn't know who the killer was for the first eight episodes.

 The show has a $750,000 per day budget, with approximately 250 people involved in the show's production each day.
 This included award-winning makeup artists to help make the "deaths" of the guests look authentic.
 Stunt doubles are used in the show's more dangerous scenes.
 A female stunt double shaved her head to play Dontae, due to his small size, as he was set on fire during his death scene.
 The mountain lion that was present during Don's elimination cost $5,000 per hour, and a dummy was used in place of Don in shots where they both appeared.

 Each episode took about 3 days to shoot: the first day revolved around the investigation, the second day included the riddle challenge and dinner ceremony, and the third day was spent with each of the guests doing solo interviews.
-After each murder, guests would have to play their own "corpse" in the morgue, though after the team had finished their examination, the murdered guest was allowed some brief time to say goodbye to the team.
+After each murder, guests would have to play their own "corpse" in the morgue, though after the team had completed their examination, the murdered guest was allowed some brief time to say goodbye to the team.

 In a post-show interview, Cris confirmed that she did not know any information the other guests did not, as she could have rigged the outcome of the show if she did.
 She stated that the only direction she ever received from the producers was to stop winning riddles after she had won two in a row.
 She also confirmed that there were no true clues to identifying the killer on the show, and that the producers chose to highlight her coincidental experience with guns and horses (in their respective episodes) to serve as hints for the viewer.